ec209/re-team-manual/source/documentation/performance-platform.md

 ### Service owners & developers

-There are three ways of putting data into the performance platform, two of which are self-service:
+There are three ways of putting data into the Performance Platform, two of which are self-service:

 - API
 - XLSX upload

 Service owners can upload data via the [performance-platform-admin tool](http://performance-platform-admin-production.cloudapps.digital/)

-Developers can implement functionality in their service to automatically push statistics to the performance platform, more information is here, hosted on [readthedocs.io](https://performance-platform.readthedocs.io/en/latest/).
+Developers can implement functionality in their service to automatically push statistics to the Performance Platform, more information is here, hosted on [readthedocs.io](https://performance-platform.readthedocs.io/en/latest/).

 ### Internal management users

-Clifford Sheppard and Daisy Wain are the two people at GDS who manage the performance platform.
+Clifford Sheppard and Daisy Wain are the two people at GDS who manage the Performance Platform.
 They liaise with services for the quarterly transaction explorer import.

 ## Support, monitoring, outages